Brett-Tanner/Journal/2024/May_24.md

 ### Event Site

+- [] Login isn't showing an error when it fails
 - Write up the downtime plan
   - [] Dockerize, upgrade to Ruby 3.3
   - [] Backup the DB in every way possible